mlpotter/fedopt_attmpt/readme.md

   --local_lr LOCAL_LR   Learning rate of local client (SGD) --global_lr GLOBAL_LR
-                        Learning rate for global server (Adam)
+                        Learning rate for global server (Adam) --client_percent CLIENT_PERCENT
+                        Number of clients to sample for training and update
 ```

 Will add more notes when ironed out , and understand `torch.distributed.rpc` better.